AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 Even with careful vetting, you might encounter a bad supplier.
 Here is how to handle it and minimize the damage.

 Open a dispute immediately.
-AliExpress has a buyer protection system.
+AliExpress has a Buyer Protection system that covers items that never arrive or do not match the description.
 If the product does not match the description, never arrives, or arrives damaged, open a dispute through the platform.
 Include photos comparing the listing to what you received.
 Do this within the buyer protection window, which is typically 15 days after the stated delivery date.

 Gather evidence before contacting the seller.
 Take photos and screenshots of the listing, your order confirmation, the tracking information, and the product you received (if anything arrived).
 Having documentation organized before you escalate makes the dispute process faster.